Hassan Mohammed Omer Isman death: Avalon nightclub licence revoked

 A licensing review by Westminster City Council, requested by the Metropolitan Police, found there were "numerous and far-reaching" management failures.

 Hassan Mohammed Omer Isman, 31 from Poplar, received multiple gunshot wounds while he was in the Avalon nightclub on Shaftsbury Avenue.

-Danny Walker, 32, of Haldane Road, Fulham, has been charged with murder.'No hesitation'
+Danny Walker, 32, of Haldane Road, Fulham, has been charged with murder.

 Ch Insp Steve Osborn said police had applied for an "expedited review... after carefully gathering evidence about the management of the nightclub in the early hours of Boxing Day".

 "It was clear the premises admitted customers when they shouldn't have done and the searching regime upon entry was weak."

 Councillor Audrey Lewis, chairman of the licensing committee, said she had "never come across anything so serious" before.